 Blend #12: Clary Sage, Lemon, Ginger

-Lemon is yet another citrus oil that is used to combat feelings of anxiety.
-The fruity aroma is great for helping you feel less stressed and boosting your mood in general [source].
+Lemon is yet another citrus essential oil that helps combat feelings of anxiety.
+Its fruity aroma is great for helping you feel less stressed and boosting your mood in general [source].

-Ginger is an essential oil that is known for its helpful effects on nausea or vomiting [source].
-So if an upset stomach tends to accompany your anxiety, this combination is a great option to consider!
+Ginger EO is known for its helpful effects on nausea or vomiting [source].
+So if an upset stomach tends to accompany your anxiety, this EO blend is a great option to consider!

 Diffuse this combination of essential oils: